cyberversicherung.ch

 Ransomware

-The costs incurred after a cyberattack for restoring data, systems and normal operations.
-These include IT services, hardware replacement and potentially external specialists.
-Cyber insurance typically covers these costs.
+The costs incurred after a cyberattack to restore data, systems and normal operations.
+Cover for IT services, hardware or external specialists depends on the policy, sublimits and approval requirements.

 The systematic analysis of a company's cyber risks — what threats exist, how likely they are and what impact they would have.
 Risk assessment is the foundation for choosing the right cyber insurance.